Reshma Saujani

 • Saujani’s TED Talk, “Teach girls bravery, not perfection,” has more than four and a half million views and has sparked a worldwide conversation about how we’re raising our girls.

-• She is the host of the award-winning podcast Brave, Not Perfect.
+• She is the host of the award-winning podcast Brave, Not Perfect and My So-Called Midlife, which features Saujani in conversation about embracing middle age with successful women from different professional fields.

 Videos